uclamii/model_tuner/README.md

 ### Binary Classification

-Here is an example of using the `ModelTuner` class for binary classification using XGBoost on the Breast Cancer dataset.
+Here is an example of using the `model_tuner` class for binary classification using XGBoost on the Breast Cancer dataset.

 #### Breast Cancer Example with XGBoost
 ##### Step 1: Import Necessary Libraries